BCCDC-PHL/bioinflow/README.md

 # Amplicone - Amplicon rEad simulator

-A Nextflow pipeline for running [ART](https://doi.org/10.1093/bioinformatics/btr708) with modifications to support amplicon read simulations with the option to have user supplied depths of each amplicon.
+A Nextflow pipeline for running [ART](https://doi.org/10.1093/bioinformatics/btr708) with modifications to support amplicon read simulations and the option to have user supplied depths of each amplicon.

 #### Introduction